Francis’ first visit to Bahrain to cement ties with Islam

 Still, NGOs continue to cite discrimination, repression and harassment in Bahrain by the Sunni elite against Shiites, crackdowns on opposition figures and activists, and other abuses.

-The group urged the pope -- who has made standing up for marginalised people a hallmark of his papacy -- to draw attention to the “rampant discrimination” against Bahrain’s Shiites.
+“In addition, Pope Francis should press King Hamad to free everyone imprisoned for exercising their right to freedom of association, peaceful assembly, and expression, including rights defenders, opposition activists, and journalists.
+He should press Bahraini authorities to end abuses against migrant workers.

-On Monday, Human Rights Watch issued a report documenting Bahrain’s “targeted marginalisation of opposition figures” in the decade since pro-democracy protests erupted in 2011.
+“Prominent Bahraini opposition leaders have languished in prison for more than a decade for their roles in the 2011 pro-democracy protests,“ the statement said.

-Bahrain’s annual Formula One race has also frequently attracted criticism over the country’s human rights record.
-In 2011, the Grand Prix was cancelled amid the harsh crackdown in the wake of the protests.
+Bahrain's annual Formula One race has also frequently attracted criticism over the country's human rights record.
+In 2011, the Grand Prix was cancelled amid a harsh crackdown in the wake of the protests.

 Looming over Francis' visit is the World Cup later this month in nearby Qatar, which has shone a spotlight on its human rights record, particularly treatment of its low-income migrant workers, women and the LBGTQ community.